 There are a number of reasons why you should feed your livestock and farm animals pumpkins.
 First things first, we all love pumpkins.
 Fall is the time to reap the benefits of these tasty treats for our farm animals.

-Some chickens farmers and homesteaders fear that their chickens might chock on pumpkin seeds and prefer to out them in the blender.
-There isn’t really any need to do this.
-Chickens are able to safely eat a pumpkin that’s been nicely broken in half.
+Some chickens farmers and homesteaders fear that their chickens might choke on pumpkin seeds and prefer to put hem in the blender.
+There isn't really any need to do this.
+Chickens are able to safely eat a pumpkin that's been nicely broken in half.

 To be perfectly clear, I'm sharing the benefits of fresh pumpkins.
 Not canned pumpkin for pies and baking.
 Please don't feed the canned pumpkin pie filling from the store to your animals.

 BACKYARD CHICKENS LOVE PUMPKIN

 Yes, pumpkin leaves, seeds, guts and all parts of the pumpkin are edible and healthy feed for you animals.
 Pumpkins provide great benefits to your livestock and farm animals.
 These are just a few.

 They are high in fibre.